Georges de Selve: Biography

 He is the figure of the right in a picture by Hans Holbein the Younger, The Ambassadors, and Jean de Dinteville is the other one, which hangs in the National Gallery, London.
-De Selve was just 25 when Holbein painted him and he is wearing the vestments of a clergyman, who represent the interests of the Catholic Church, since he had just been appointed Bishop of Lavaur in France.
+De Selve was just 25 when Holbein painted him and he is wearing the vestments of a clergyman, who represents the interests of the Catholic Church, since he had just been appointed Bishop of Lavaur in France.

 He wrote on theology, studied with and was a patron of Eli Levita from 1534, and was commissioned by the king to make translations.

-He died on 12 February 1541 at the age of 33 and is interred at Lavaur Cathedral.
+He died on 12 April 1541 at the age of 33 and is interred at Lavaur Cathedral.